mathieudelehaye/FeedMe/README.md

 # FeedMe
+An iPhone application to track diet calories for an athletes.

-My fitness diet tracker app (Diet_Tracker_PHP) fully rewritten in Swift 5 for Xcode 11.
+It is based on the previous diet tracker app ([Diet Tracker](https://github.com/mathieudelehaye/Diet_Tracker_PHP)), fully rewritten in Swift 5 for Xcode 11.

 <p float="left">
   <img src="app_screenshot_01.png" height ="628" width="350" hspace="10" />